 without any treatment.

 Milia.
 These tiny white bumps can appear on your baby's face.
 They will go away in a few

-spots may pulse along with their heartbeat.
+The soft spots may pulse along with the baby’s heartbeat.

 Reducing the risk for SIDS and sleep-related deaths

 Follow these tips to reduce the risk for sudden infant death syndrome (SIDS) and sleep-related

 Get prenatal care.
 Routine prenatal care is important for reducing the risk for SIDS.

 Breastfeed your baby.
 The American Academy of Pediatrics (AAP) recommends breastmilk

 only for at least 6 months.
 And the group recommends that you keep breastfeeding for